crawl/sequell/docs/learndb.md

 3. body (the entire message)
 4. emoted (is '1' if this is an IRC emote, viz. a user doing /me something).

-Behaviours are not evaluated if Sequell thinks the user's command is a LearnDB query (`??<foo>`).
-This may change in the future.

 *NEXT-STEP* is optional, and controls how Sequell reacts to the given input.
 The *NEXT-STEP* template is expanded using the standard template expansion.
 After expansion, Sequell lowercases and removes